 Look to the future

 Tom O’Halloran, staff photographer for US News & World Report, had a problem with bulky 4×5 negatives and transparencies.
 He was not alone.
 It was 1965, and photojournalists from Vietnam to the Congo were all shooting in 4×5 format.
 Even though 35mm transparencies and negatives were smaller and more convenient, no archival quality preservers existed to catalog, store, and review 35mm work.

 O’Halloran contacted a firm called National Packaging Supply Corp. in Fairfax, Va.
 He explained to the firm’s owner, Ed White, what he needed to work more efficiently with 35mm film.

 Ed White was the right man to see for he was an expert on polyethylene packaging and had a sharp eye for a market in need of a product.
 Working with O’Halloran, he developed a prototype that would help revolutionize press photography by making 35mm a standard format in the field.

-The new product, 35-7B negative preserver, changed the course of White’s career.
+35-7B negative preserver changed the course of White’s career.
 Over the next few years, he produced more photographic preservers, continuously expanding his line so serious photographers would have clear polyethylene preservers for negatives, prints, slides, and transparencies.
 He called his product line, “Print File.”

-Today the quality parameters White insisted on for his early photographic preservers have been defined by the American National Standards Institute (ANSI) as “archival quality,” suitable for “the preservation of records having permanent historical value.
+Today the quality parameters White insisted on for his early photographic preservers have been defined by the American National Standards Institute (ANSI) as “archival quality,” suitable for “the preservation of records having permanent historical value.”